vadim-heyworld/frau-schmidt/README.md

     └── pr-rules.md
 ```

-You can name the files anything you like, but make it descriptive for your project.
+You can name the files anything you like, but make it descriptive for your project and it is a part of the prompt.
 The content of these files will be included in the AI's prompt, allowing you to specify project-specific coding standards, PR guidelines, or any other relevant information.

 ### Modifying the AI prompt

-To change the base prompt or how project-specific prompts are incorporated, modify the `analyzeWithOpenAI` functions in `src/index.ts`.
+To change the base prompt or how project-specific prompts are incorporated, modify the `analyzePRChanges` and `analyzePRInfo` functions in `src/index.ts`.

 ## Contributing